mskilab-org/Flow/README.md

               completed ready
               3 110

    Great!
-3 jobs are finished.
+Three jobs are finished.
 We can quickly subset the jobs object using a character syntax which searches jobs statuses by regexp.
 Here we subset only the "completed" jobs.